|

 An Easy Dog Sweater To Make

-This is an easy pattern for those of you who are advanced beginner level, and the techniques you will need to know are casting on, casting off, knitting, purling, and increasing, and decreasing stitches.
+This is an easy pattern for those of you who are at the advanced beginner level, and the techniques you will need to know are casting on, casting off, knitting, purling, and increasing and decreasing stitches.

-As it has been knit in two pieces, there is seaming needed to join the underside of the sweater to the back piece.
+As it has been knit in two pieces, seaming is needed to join the underside of the sweater to the back piece.

 The Yarn I Used

-I made the dog sweater using bulky yarn, this is medium 05 yarn.
+I made the dog sweater using bulky yarn, which is a medium 05 yarn.

-Any bulky/chunky/12 ply yarn that can be used with 6mm (US 10) needles will be okay to use for this pattern.
+Any bulky/chunky/12 ply yarn used with 6 mm (US 10) needles will be okay for this pattern.

 pet coat knitting pattern